We love autumn in New Brunswick. As soon as the leaves started changing, we headed out to our favourite trail for a fall sunset walk.

-Below are some of the photos Sofia took on our walk.
+Below are some of the photos Sofia took on our fall sunset walk.
 I’m so impressed with her eye and love seeing our adventure from her perspective.

 Next in our blog circle is Janet Crouch Photography.
 Go see what her thirty minutes was like!
 And don’t forget to check out all the other posts in the circle too!